 Stopping a tables group simply deactivates log triggers of application tables of the group.
-The setting of ACCESS EXCLUSIVE locks for PostgreSQL versions prior 9.5, or SHARE ROW EXCLUSIVE locks in other cases, can lead to deadlock.
+The setting of SHARE ROW EXCLUSIVE locks may lead to deadlock.
 If the deadlock processing impacts the execution of the E-Maj function, the error is trapped and the lock operation is repeated, with a maximum of 5 attempts.